How to Backup iPhone to External Hard Drive on Windows 11/10

 3. Enter the admin password if it asks.
 And wait for the transfer process completed.

 FoneTool is the most convenient iPhone backup software to backup or move iOS/iPhone files to an external hard drive on Windows 10 computer.
-It supports all the popular external hard drives and export what you want with one click.
+It supports all the popular external hard drives and exports what you want with one click.
 You can also change iTunes backup location but it is a little complicated.